kurtjacobsdev/torch2ios/README.md

 Usage is simple: just require 'torch2ios' in your lua script and call saveForiOS(_yourmodel, _destfilename) and a new .t7ios file will be created for use with the KSJNeuralNetwork (Coming Soon) iOS library on the iOS client.

 Included is a simple demo of the usage, see xor.lua.

+Also added are API to access the binary file format on iOS.
+See iOSClient.